michael-bey/blog/_posts/2013-11-08-how-to-install-subversion-1.8-on-centos-6.4.md

 tags: [centos]
 ---
 {% include JB/setup %}

 If you get the error like "This client is too old to work with working copy" when you use svn client,it means you need a newer svn client.
-Let's update the svn client on CentOS 6.4 now.
+Let us update the svn client on CentOS 6.4 now.

 <!-- more -->